 Note: A schematic is prepared in Figure 1.

-Prepare a 10% (v/v) ethanol solution at a 1,000 mL volume by adding 105.3 mL of 190 proof grain ethanol (~95% ethanol) to 894.7 mL of H2O; be sure to shake thoroughly.
-Given that ethanol evaporates quickly, replace the solution twice a week.
+Prepare a 10% (v/v) ethanol solution at a 500 mL volume by adding 52.65 mL of 190 proof grain ethanol (~95% ethanol) to 447.35 mL of H2O; be sure to shake thoroughly.
+Given that ethanol evaporates quickly, replace the solution twice a week

-50052.65447.35

 Note: Other concentrations of ethanol can be used as well, but the authors recommend a 10% concentration for this model.